allay-mc/mcfn/README.md

-Instead of inventing an entire new programming language like [mcscript](https://mcscript.stevertus.com/) for Java Edition, `mcfn` extends the `mcfunction` format to save repetitive tasks in a more readable way.
+Instead of inventing an entire new programming language like [mcscript](https://mcscript.stevertus.com/) for Java Edition, `mcfn` extends the `mcfunction` format with several macros to avoid repetitive tasks in a readable way.

-`mcfn` makes use of the `execute` and `scoreboard` commands to simulate a runtime within Minecraft.
-This allows dynamic conditional programming with several macros.
+`mcfn` primarily makes use of the `execute` and `scoreboard` commands which make it possible to have conditions.

 ## Installtion